MaksiRose/paw-and-paper/README.md

 #### Add a species

-If you want to add a species, you can find the maps on `utils/maps.js`.
+If you want to add a species, the file to add it to is at the path `utils/maps.js`.

 Go to the bottom of the file, and then paste this "species block" behind the last one of those species blocks:
 ```